Link: Apply now for the refreshed Marriott Bonvoy Brilliant® American Express® Card

 I prefer the Bonvoy Brilliant Card, since I think it’s worth paying for the elite status, the much more valuable free night certificate, and more.
 More casual Marriott guests may prefer the Boundless Card, though, given that there’s less “sticker shock” to the annual fee.

 The Marriott Bonvoy Brilliant Card is Marriott’s most premium credit card.
-The card has a $650 annual fee, but offers perks like Platinum Elite status, a $300 annual restaurant credit, an annual free night certificate valid at a property costing up to 85K points, and much more.
+The card has a $650 annual fee, but offers perks like Platinum Elite status, an up to $300 annual restaurant credit, an annual free night certificate valid at a property costing up to 85K points, and much more.
 Add in all the money-saving offers available with Amex Offers, and you should easily come out ahead with this card.